jstaabFHSU/aviation_weather/README.md

 working app: www.aviation.jakestaab.com

+Users enter airport ICAO codes (e.g. KLWC for Lawrence Municipal Airport) and receive the most recent METAR as well as the hourly METAR for the last ten hours.

+--

+*Eventual aim for this program:

 The purpose of this program is for pilots to receive automated emails at set time intervals prior to scheduled flights that contain important weather information.